auan369/Ling-Assessment/README.md

 ## Using the Interface
 You will then be prompted for the user ID that you will want to check.

-For user in the top 10 placement you may try
+For user in the top 10 placement you may try:

 - uid: zDHhDho9h5fTDntQhyEg66RMvqK2

-For user not in the top 10 placement you may try
+For user not in the top 10 placement you may try:

 - uid: zI4YDfQ5FXfVk48dEqqlr4CQiTw2

 Once you key in the correct uid and press enter, you will see the following:
 ![image info](./pictures/results.png)

-Note that the row with currentUserID will be in red.
+Note that the row with the currentUser ID will be in red.

-The program will keep prompting you with a new uid to query.
+The program will keep prompting you for a new uid to query.

 Once done with the program, press CTRL + C on your keyboard to terminate the program.